PURCHASING

 If

-your staff travels internationally, it is important to be sure that the
+your staff travels internationally, it is important to be sure that the calling

-each covering over 80 countries.
-Get instructions on how to use the hotel
+80 countries.
+Get instructions on how to use the hotel and pay phones outside

-and pay phones outside the United States.
+the United States.

 optionS